nadavc2c/TA-ob-openai-chatgpt/GUIDES.md

 ## Status

-Pending for approval in Splunkbase.
+Pending for approval in Splunkbase.\
+If needed, please `chmod -R 644 .` to set the correct permissions after extracting the package.

 ## What's included